Common Questions about Agency Management Systems

 8. How long does it take to be up and running?

 Every situation is unique, and, again, varies system to system.
-What you can likely expect is to go through data migration first and then to be trained.
-Depending on the amount of data you have and what your training schedule will look like, both of these things can take a number of weeks.
-At AgencyBloc, many clients have historically been fully up and running within anywhere from 2-8 weeks.
+What you can likely expect is to go through data migration first and then be trained on the system.
+Depending on the amount of data you have and what the training schedule looks like, both of these things can take a number of weeks.

 9. What happens during onboarding?